-The University of Technology, Sydney, Act 1989 (NSW) (UTS Act) provides key definitions, guidelines and other details relating to UTS commercial activities and functions in part 4, division 3 (sections 21A–21E).
+The University of Technology Sydney Act 1989 (NSW) (UTS Act) provides key definitions, guidelines and other details relating to UTS commercial activities and functions in part 4, division 3 (sections 21A–21E).

 The UTS governance instruments relating to commercial activities are as follows.

-UTS Guidelines for Commercial Activities
+Commercial Activities Policy

 Standing Delegations of Authority